andrewgjohnson/agjCalendar/README.md

 ## Javascript Functions

 The majority of the functionality for the agjCalendar plugin is self-contained but there are four functions that are added to extend jQuery.
-We use the dollars sign ($) instead of the jQuery global for documentation but either can be referenced.
+We use the dollar sign ($) instead of the jQuery global for documentation but either can be referenced.

 ### $.agjCalendar(_[options]_)